 Mark was first elected as the MP for the Cities of London and Westminster constituency in 2001.
-He has now been returned four times to represent the seat with his share of the vote rising on each occasion at a time when the overall constituency electorate has declined.
+He has now been returned four times to represent the seat.

 Mark takes a special interest in economic matters, foreign trade and international development.
 In the last Parliament Mark was the Chairman of the All-Party Parliamentary Group on Venture Capital and Private Equity.
 He was also the Vice Chairman of the All Party Parliamentary Groups on Bangladesh and Football.

 In September 2010 Mark was appointed by the Prime Minister to the prestigious Intelligence and Security Committee.
 He was the youngest MP serving on the Committee which oversees and scrutinises the work of Britain’s intelligence services.
 Mark was made a Privy Counsellor in March 2015 in recognition of his service on the Committee.